BIOHACKING

 by

-You don’t have to be a powerlifter willing to live on lettuce-wrapped sardines all week with one “cheat day” to biohack.
-Biohacking is just about using the latest science and practical guidance to improve how you feel every day.
+To biohack, you don’t have to be a powerlifter willing to live on lettuce-wrapped sardines all week with one “cheat day."

 What is biohacking?

-It could be argued, that women are the original biohackers.
-We have been manipulating our hormones to control pregnancy starting thousands of years ago using lunaception (tracking cycles to the moon) and more modern ways via birth control pills.
-Generally, women are more in tune with their bodies which makes us prime candidates for biohacking.
-So what’s the difference between biohacking for men vs women?
-It’s all about those hormones.
+We could argue that people assigned female at birth are the original biohackers.
+We have been manipulating our hormones to control pregnancy starting thousands of years ago using lunaception (tracking one's menstrual cycle to the moon ), and more modern ways via seed cycling .

 1. Hack your diet.

 What you eat has a direct effect on you and your gut microbiome (the community of bacteria living in your gut).
-Low bacterial diversity (dysbiosis), associated with a Standard American Diet (SAD), has been linked to inflammation contributing to autoimmune disease , dementia, and cancer, just to name a few.
+Low bacterial diversity (dysbiosis ), associated with a standard American diet (SAD), has been linked to inflammation , which contributes to autoimmune diseases , dementia, and cancer, just to name a few.

-So forget that processed takeout, sugary beverages and snacks, genetically modified gluten , and dairy .
-Your body needs high-quality nutrients that will support optimal body function and decrease inflammation.
+So forget the processed takeout, sugary beverages and snacks, and genetically modified ingredients.
+Your body needs high-quality nutrients that will support optimal functioning and decrease inflammation.

 2. Get more (and better) sleep.